 Basically the biggest reasons have been:

 a) Wanting freedom of choice and self determination instead of being beholden to vendors and meekly taking what they offer and getting lumped with their changing plans etc. We don’t want to be stuck having to use an entire integrated stack – we want to be able to choose and swap individual layers of the stack in and out when necessary.
-Basically we got sick of vendors directly or indirectly affecting our destiny.
+Basically we got sick of vendors directly or indirectly affecting our destiny.b) Agility and cost.
+Having to go back to vendors for more licenses every time you get a new developer or need a new server is a major PITA for a growing company.
+Managing licenses is an unwelcome distraction.
+Open source lets you install what you want when you want without extra costs and hassles.

 c) Community.
 We have had far more success getting obscure bugs noticed and fixed on open source platforms than we had with the commercial ones.
 You can talk with open source developers directly.
 What little community exists around commercial platforms seems less open and more mercenary.